walleraa/The_Elements/README.md

 - The green is a "portal"
 - The orange is enemy type 0
 - The grey is enemy type 1
+- The pink and gold abomination is enemy type 2
+- The dark blue is enemy type 3, it right now can move ina  starting direction until it hits a wall
 - Hitting an enemy results in game over

 CONTROLS